mswjs/interceptors/README.md

 This library allows you to execute arbitrary logic whenever an HTTP/HTTPS request happens.
 Through that logic you can set up logging or mocking, depending on your requirements.

+### Why XMLHttpRequest?

+Although NodeJS comes with no `XMLHttpRequest` implementation, this libraries still covers it for the sake of processes that run in NodeJS emulating browser-like environments (i.e. `js-dom` in Jest).

 ## What this library does

 This library replaces the following native functions with their compatible augmented implementations:

 - `http.request`/`https.request`
 - `http.get`/`https.get`
+- `XMLHttpRequest`

 Upon replacing, it provides an interface to listen to outgoing requests regardless of their origin.